dburckh/retroPieRotate/README.md

 Notes:
 - EmulationStation will automatically be restarted to reflect the new rotation.
 RetroPie emulators will NOT be restarted, but will be correct on the next execution.
+- If you change settings in EmulationStation, it will revert the screen changes.
+Running rotate.py again should fix them.
 - I wrote/tested this for Pi 4, but it should work on other Pies.
 - tilt.py is a work in progress to perform the rotation based on a tilt switch.